Anubhav Patnaik: Child-Friendly Constituency

-Patnaik has taken lead in making his constituency Khandapada, the first Child-Friendly Constituency (CFC) in Odisha.
+Patnaik has taken a lead in making his constituency Khandapada, the first Child-Friendly Constituency (CFC) in Odisha.
 He has collaborated with UNICEF and Kalinga Kusum Foundation in implementing the CFC.

 He has played an important role in shaping the CFC so that no child is left behind in his constituency.
-Due to CFC children in the constituency have been empowered through this initiative and have participated in Gram sabha meetings to raise issues related to child rights, nutrition and welfare.
+Due to CFC, children in the constituency have been empowered through this initiative and have participated in Gram sabha meetings to raise issues related to child rights, nutrition and welfare.
 He shared his experience in CFC at the International Association for Adolescent Health (IAAH).

 Child-Friendly Constituency is an initiative that allows communities and children within the constituency to proactively engage with their elected representatives and service providers on issues that concern children.

 Award

 Patnaik is the recipient of Aadarsh Yuva Vidhayak Puraskar (Ideal Youth MLA) from Bharatiya Chhatra Sansad.